This Mouse Swallows Part Of A Fox: Disney Buys Most Of Murdoch Empire

 The following story is based on interviews with outside industry analysts and current and former executives for the Murdochs and for Disney.

-From Disney's standpoint, the acquisition offers a chance to consolidate holdings and talented leaders in television and movie production, major cable properties, and a vast network of local sports cable channels to fold into Disney's ESPN programming.
+From Disney's standpoint, the acquisition offers a chance to consolidate holdings and talented leaders in television and movie production, major cable properties and a vast network of local sports cable channels to fold into Disney's ESPN programming.
 Disney has also long wanted greater international distribution channels, such as those afforded by Fox's properties and relationships abroad.

 And it would give Disney a controlling stake in Hulu, the entertainment streaming service set up by the conventional networks to compete with Netflix and Amazon.
 In August, Disney announced plans to withdraw its content from Netflix and set up its own two on-demand streaming services.
 One centers on sports and ESPN; the other is likely to leverage entertainment programs.
 The Fox stable, including The Simpsons and the X-Men movie franchise, for example, could be folded into the mix.

-On Fox's part, the Disney deal appears driven by fear, opportunity and pragmatism: fear of the seemingly bottomless wallets of Netflix, Amazon and possibly Apple to spend on new shows; opportunity to cash out assets at a possible peak; and pragmatism in finally resolving the professional fates of Murdoch's sons Lachlan and James as well the fortunes of four other Murdoch children who do not play a role in the company.
+On Fox's part, the Disney deal appears driven by fear, opportunity and pragmatism: fear of the seemingly bottomless wallets of Netflix, Amazon and possibly Apple to spend on new shows; opportunity to cash out assets at a possible peak; and pragmatism in finally resolving the professional fates of Murdoch's sons, Lachlan and James, as well the fortunes of four other Murdoch children who do not play a role in the company.

-Lachlan Murdoch is 21st Century Fox's co-chairman and his younger brother James Murdoch is its CEO.
+Lachlan Murdoch is 21st Century Fox's co-chairman, and his younger brother, James Murdoch, is its CEO.
 Both have spoken over the course of this past year of the need for what they call "scale" in the entertainment industry: the size needed to keep flourishing.
 Both asserted that Fox had it.

 But, much like Jeff Bewkes at Time Warner, who is seeking regulatory approval to sell off his entire company to AT&T, the Murdochs reached the remarkable conclusion that a publicly traded company with a market capitalization of roughly $60 billion just wasn't big enough.